Curtin-Open-Knowledge-Initiative/coki-ries/docs/installation.md

 # Installation

 The application can be run from a Docker container or installed locally.
 Either way, it will require access to BigQuery.
+You do not need to clone this repo from GitHub to run the application.

 ## Obtain a BigQuery Keyfile